kennethreitz/kennethreitz.org/data/random/mental-health.md

 I have found a number of resources to be helpful in my journey.
 Here are a few:

-- `811`: In America, you can call `811` to get help if you're thinking about harming yourself.
 - [To Write Love on Her Arms](https://twloha.com/) - A non-profit movement dedicated to presenting hope and finding help for people struggling with depression, addiction, self-injury, *&c.*
 - [The Trevor Project](https://www.thetrevorproject.org/) - Crisis intervention.
 Here you can reach out to a counselor if you’re struggling, find answers and information, and get the tools you need to help someone else.
 - [NAMI](https://www.nami.org/) — National Alliance on Mental Illness.